-Sautéing broccolini in a skillet, where it’s sautéed and steamed to perfection, is a fantastic way to prepare this nutritious and delicious vegetable.
+Sautéing broccolini in a skillet, where it’s sautéed and steamed to perfection, is a fantastic way to prepare this bright and delicious vegetable.
 You just might find this method to be your new favorite (it’s definitely mine).
 Since it’s a hybrid vegetable itself, cooking it with a hybrid method of sautee + steam only seems fitting.
 This method also keeps all that wonderful nutrition in place.

 For everything from baked salmon to a perfect skillet steak to even a poached egg; broccolini is a bright, fresh and super delicious veggie side that is on our menu almost weekly.